brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify searching using voice search icon
 - [ ] Verify changing search engine in settings will update search queries for regular and private tabs
 - [ ] Verify tapping on arrow icon for the suggested searches will only populate that search query in the search box
-- [ ] Verify scanning QR Code from the search box will higlight scanned url
+- [ ] Verify scanning QR code from the search box will higlight scanned url
 - [ ] Verify all actions in tool bar using Top Bar mode
 - [ ] Verify searching page content using `Find in Page`
-- [ ] Verify certificate viewer works in url bar
-- [ ] Verify navigating social media and video sites does not cause loading issues when scrolling or reloading pages.
+- [ ] Verify navigating social media and video sites does not cause loading issues when scrolling or reloading pages

 ## Downloads